-One of the few annuals that can be planted in fall for early-spring bloom, pansies play a unique role in the garden.
-Let them take the spring shift in an impatiens bed of front-door planter or fill in the ground level around tall daffodils.
-Tuck them around plants that thrive in part shade, such as ferns or purple-leaved heucheras (Heuchera hybrids), and they'll bloom well into summer.
+As one of the few annuals that can be planted in fall for early-spring bloom, pansies play a unique role in the garden and are wonderful if you're considering a companion planting method for your garden.
+Tuck them around plants that thrive in part shade, such as ferns or purple-leaved heucheras, and they'll bloom well into summer.

-Pansies are somewhat susceptible to leaf diseases: Choose disease-resistant strains, and rotate plantings if you notice repeated damage.
+Pansies are somewhat susceptible to leaf diseases, so choose disease-resistant strains, and rotate plantings if you notice repeated damage.
 Hand-pick slugs and snails if they become a problem.